 Here is a selection of films that feature rotoscoping from traditional uses through to special effects and innovative experiments that reveal the development of the animation technique and its contribution to exciting, visual storytelling across film history.

-Disney's funny, beautifully drawn animated version of the classic fairytale about a lovey princess on the run from her wicked stepmother.
+Disney's funny, beautifully drawn animated version of the classic fairytale about a lovely princess on the run from her wicked stepmother.

 Up until 1934 the Fleischer studios were the only ones allowed to use the rotoscoping technique.
 When the patent expired, Disney soon adapted the process to produce their first feature-length animation Snow White and the Seven Dwarfs